Taylor Swift's feline Olivia Benson and other richest celebrity pets to know about

 Sadie, Sunny, Lauren, Layla and Luke

-Actor, author and talk show host Oprah Winfrey has made sure her beautiful pet dogs, Sadie, Sunny, Lauren, Layla and Luke inherit USD 30 million (INR 246 crores approximately) collectively when Winfrey passes away.
+Actor, author and talk show host Oprah Winfrey has made sure her beautiful pet dogs, Sadie, Sunny, Lauren, Layla and Luke inherit USD 30 million collectively when Winfrey passes away.
 Currently each of the pet dogs have their own trust fund and have a net worth of the same amount.
 Sadie, Sunny, Lauren, Layla and Luke also make appearances on Winfrey’s Instagram often.

 Jiffpom

-With an estimated net worth of USD 25 million (INR 205 crores approximately), this fluff ball has a follower count of over 9.5 million on Instagram and his posts features him with multiple celebrities, such as Zach Clayton, HRVY, Kristen Hancher and Christian Collins.
+With an estimated net worth of USD 25 million, this fluff ball has a follower count of over 9.5 million on Instagram and his posts features him with multiple celebrities, such as Zach Clayton, HRVY, Kristen Hancher and Christian Collins.

 Pomeranian Jiff is one of the most influential and richest pets in the world and has two Guinness World Records — fastest 10 metres on hind legs (6.56 seconds) and 5 metres on front paws (7.76 seconds).
 The ‘pawsome’ canine also features in Katy Perry’s music video “Dark Horse” and has got its own book published as well, titled I am Jiffpom (2017).